ClariceBoldDev/M1-JavelinPolishers/README.md

 #### Scope

-Needs: The website needs to have a contact information page that has a clear join the waiting list option.So that visitors can get in touch or request to join.
+Needs: The website needs to have a contact information page that has a clear join the waiting list option.
+So that visitors can get in touch or request to join.
 It should also have information about who we are, and what we do to make the group clear and accessible to people.
 It also needs to have an easy-to-view and read schedule, so visitors can see what is going on and when.

 Must-Have Pages: Home, Schedule, and Contact.